 John has worked in a variety of studios, specializing in digital mastering while at Rocket Lab, and then working at Hyde St. Studios with Paul Stubblebine.
 In 2006, he moved to Area 51 Mastering and worked alongside Stephen Jarvis, where he won two Grammys for his work with Los Tigres del Norte.
 After that, John briefly worked at The Annex in Menlo Park, and then concluded his work in San Francisco in the Coast Recorders building on Mission St., where he won another Grammy for his work with Los Tigres del Norte.

 “I loved working in the Bay Area.” says John. “ It has a great music scene, full of colorful characters.
 I got my start in mastering with Paul Stubblebine at Rocket Lab in the late 1980s.
 This was the dawn of the digital mastering era.
 Paul was and still is one of the biggest gearheads in the world, so I learned on the very best equipment available.”

 John moved to Los Angeles in 2012 to work at Infrasonic Sound, where he mastered music for artists including Sam Smith, Katy Perry, Ice Cube, Banks, and many more.
-He currently works independently out of L.A.’s trendy Echo Park.
+He currently works independently out of Echo Park in LA.